Dick Jemison (1942 -Present )

 The Abstract Expressionist aesthetic which challenged and excited the young Dick Jemison was being shaped at the time by the major painters of the New York School: Willem De Kooning, Mark Rothko and Jackson Pollock.
 Jemison came to understand that in these paintings the picture plane was conceived as a flat canvas wall.
 The canvas became an “arena,” a “field of action” where smudged or dripping paint floated; where the intuitive or spontaneous gesture of the paint-loaded brush interacted with all the other surface marks.

 Jemison’s canvases focus on working the surface.
-Micaceous clay used in Pueblo pottery combine with textiles reminiscent of the Great Plains culture.
+Micaceous clay used in Pueblo pottery combines with textiles reminiscent of the Great Plains culture.
 The marks are a kind of graphic script like a rudimentary, fragmented voice seeking to be understood, like primitive scrapings of lines or figures on cave walls.

 In Dreamworks, Dick Jemison’s most recent series, the same graphic elements, now more articulate, appear and disappear.
 The format of each painting is like a rising wall, a block of flat painting that is experienced against the expanse of canvas.
 The metaphor of the painting resides in the complex relationship each “hieroglyph” presents to its surrounding neighbors and to the composition as a whole.